S-C-A-N/SCANsat/README.md

 > ![][color-window]

-SCANsat provides multiple options for map color configurations and terrain level changes.
+SCANsat provides multiple options for map color configurations and terrain level changes; this window has an in-game help function activated by selecting the **?** icon in the top-right corner.

 The color management window can be accessed from the big or small map with the color palette icon, or from the toolbar menu.